Local Area Infrastructure Plans (LAIPS)

 If you currently live in a master-planned community or subdivision, you are not directly affected by Local Area Infrastructure Plans.

-The remaining areas of the city that are affected by Local Area Infrastructure Plans are divided into five general areas with approximate north, south, east and west boundaries (overview map of Scottsdale Local Area Infrastructure Plans).
-Each of those five areas is further divided into smaller, easier-to-see sub-areas.
+The remaining areas of the city that are affected by Local Area Infrastructure Plans are divided into six general areas with approximate north, south, east and west boundaries (overview map of Scottsdale Local Area Infrastructure Plans).
+Each of those areas is further divided into smaller, easier-to-see sub-areas (except for Horseman's Park, which is only one area).
 Click on any of the general areas below to view the sub-areas.
 You can view or download each sub-area map.